UoMMScRobotics/SFR_Tutorials_2023_2025/docs/source/week09_tut_maps_creation.rst

 Importing into Gazebo
 ---------------------------------------

 To import into gazebo, first copy custom_map.stl into ``meshes`` folder (just to keep your folder clean).
 Then, we need .sdf file.
-Download .sdf file from `here <.../../ros_ws/src/example_gz_robot/worlds/model.sdf>`_ (this is slightly modified sdf file from `map2gazebo <https://github.com/Adlink-ROS/map2gazebo>`_ repository) and put it inside ``worlds`` folder.
+Download .sdf file from :download:`here <../../ros_ws/src/example_gz_robot/worlds/model.sdf>` (this is slightly modified sdf file from `map2gazebo <https://github.com/Adlink-ROS/map2gazebo>`_ repository) and put it inside ``worlds`` folder.
 In essence this file tells gazebo where to look for STL file as well as some basic properties of it.
 Look inside sdf file, in the lines outlined below we defined the name of our custom stl file:

 .. literalinclude:: ../../ros_ws/src/example_gz_robot/worlds/model.sdf
     :language: xml